 At any time before a final vote on a bill, the sponsor can have it tabled with leave of the full house.
-If it is a committee bill, the vote must be by a majority of all members elected (a "constitutional majority," discussed below).
+If it is a committee bill, the vote must be by a majority of all members elected (a "constitutional majority," discussed below).24

-Floor Debate

-If a bill is on Third Reading, and its sponsor is ready to take it up, the sponsor will be recognized to describe the bill and its purposes, and ask for its passage.
+Floor Debate If a bill is on Third Reading, and its sponsor is ready to take it up, the sponsor will be recognized to describe the bill and its purposes, and ask for its passage.

 After the sponsor has opened debate, any member may seek recognition from the chair, and when recognized, speak for or against the bill.
 No senator may speak more than 5 minutes on a question without the consent of the Senate; speak more than once until every senator wanting to speak has spoken once; or speak more than twice on the same question.
-The Senate's Presiding Officer may set specific time limits for debate on a particular measure.
-In general, no representative may speak more than 5 minutes at a time, or more than once on a question, without the consent of the House.
-However, the House has specific time limits (some of them shorter) for measures on "short debate," "standard debate," "extended debate," "unlimited debate," or "amendment debate" status.
-In either house, members may yield part or all of their allotted time to other members so they can speak longer.
-Yielding debate time is permitted by rule in the House and by custom in the Senate.
+The Senate's Presiding Officer may set specific time limits for debate on a particular measure.25 In general, no representative may speak more than 5 minutes at a time, or more than once on a question, without the consent of the House.26 However, the House has specific time limits (some of them shorter) for measures on "short debate," "standard debate," "extended debate," "unlimited debate," or "amendment debate" status.27 In either house, members may yield part or all of their allotted time to other members so they can speak longer.
+Yielding debate time is permitted by rule in the House28 and by custom in the Senate.

 After all members seeking to speak have addressed the bill, the sponsor is allowed to close debate.
 Or if debate is lengthy, a member may "move the previous question" (that is, propose that debate be stopped and the bill be voted on immediately).
-A motion for the previous question is nondebatable; a vote on it must be taken immediately.
-But it is used sparingly, since if successful it will prevent any additional speakers from addressing the issue.
+A motion for the previous question is nondebatable; a vote on it must be taken immediately.29 However, Senate custom allows members who have their lights on when the motion is made to speak.
+This motion is used sparingly in both houses, since if successful it will prevent any additional speakers from addressing the issue.

-Majorities Required for Passage To pass on Third Reading, a bill must have the favorable votes of the number of members commonly called a "constitutional majority."
-That means a majority of the entire number of members who were elected (30 in the Senate or 60 in the House).
+Majorities To pass on Third Reading, a bill must have the favorable votes of the number Required for Passage majority of the entire number of members who were elected (30 in the Senate or 60 in the House).
 But to have some kinds of effects, a bill must be passed by three-fifths of the number of members who were elected (36 in the Senate or 71 in the House).
 Those effects are:

-- Making a bill passed after May 31 take effect before June 1 of the next year. - Restricting powers of home-rule units if the state itself does not exercise those powers. - Incurring long-term state debt without a statewide referendum.
+- Making a bill passed after May 31 take effect before June 1 of the next year.31 - Restricting powers of home-rule units if the state itself does not exercise those powers.32 - Incurring long-term state debt without a statewide referendum.33

-If it is later than May 31, and a constitutional majority (but fewer than three-fifths) of the members elected to a house vote for a bill that contains an effective date before June 1 of the next year, the bill is not declared passed.
+If it is later than May 31, and a constitutional majority (but fewer than threefifths) of the members elected to a house vote for a bill that contains an effective date before June 1 of the next year, the bill is not declared passed.
 But its sponsor can take it back to Second Reading and offer an amendment (which needs approval of the Rules Committee or Committee on Assignments, or of a substantive committee to which one of those committees refers it) to delete the clause calling for an early effective date.
-If that amendment succeeds, the bill can be returned to Third Reading for a vote.
-There are similar provisions for bills proposing to restrict home rule that fail to get three-fifths majorities.
+If that amendment succeeds, the bill can be returned to Third Reading for a vote.34 There are similar provisions for bills proposing to restrict home rule that fail to get three-fifths majorities.35